yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

            ... ie. once they are recorded/committed then they are already within the actual balance for that date

         - The 'balance asof date' setting has no bearing on (non-recorded) Reminders to include.
+        - The 'I/E date range' setting has no bearing on (non-recorded) Reminders to include.
         - Only uncommitted (ie. non-recorded) Reminders will be selected.
 Then...
         - Reminder date(s) will be forward calculated up to the Reminder's asof date setting.
 Then...
         - The normal rules will apply when calculating Balance, Current Balance, Cleared Balance balances